Quantum Invariants of Links and 3-Manifolds with Boundary defined via Virtual Links: Quantum invariants of 3-manifolds with boundary

 {\bf Remark.} To actually apply our technique to a link $L$ in $F \times I$ we need to associate to the link $L$ embedded in $F \times I$ a framed virtual link diagram.
 The virtual Kirby class of this framed virtual diagram will then be an invariant of the the three-manifold $M(L),$ and it is assumed that $L$ has been chosen so that the four manifold $W(L)$ is simply connected.
 As we have remarked, this condition of simple connectivity can be achieved by adding loops corresponding to the move $\mathcal O_3$ as illustrated in Figure~\ref{figpi1}.
 If the link $L$ has originally been specified in $L \times I$ so that it satisfies the conditions of the Main Theorem, then one can obtain a virtual diagram for it, by taking a ribbon neighborhood of a blackboard framed projection to $F$ and associating this with a virtual diagram in the standard way.\\

 One can also start with a virtual diagram $K$ and associate an embedding $L$ in $F \times I$ by the reverse process.
 However, the resulting $L$ may not satisfy the simple connectivity condition for the associated four-manifold.
 One way to insure this condition is to first associate a surface to $K$ by adding a handle to the plane at each virtual crossing.
 Then augment $K$ at each such handle to make sure that the simple connectivity condition is satisfied.
 In Figure~\ref{VA} we show how this augmentation of loops corresponds to an augmentation of a virtual diagram at a virtual crossing.
 Here we interpret the virtual crossing as corresponding to a handle in the surface $F.$ We illustrate the augmentation at that handle an show how it corresponds to adding virtual curves to the given virtual diagram $K$ to form a virtual diagram $K'.$ If we start with a virtual diagram $K$ and apply this augmentation at each virtual crossing to form a virtual diagram $K',$ then resulting diagram $K'$ will represent a three manifold $M(K')$ that satisfies the simple connectivity condiition.
 Thus the virtual Kirby class of this diagram $K'$ will be an invariant of the manifold $M(K').$ In this way we can create many examples for studying the results of this paper.
 In Figure~\ref{VA1} we illustrate a specific example $K'$ whose invariants can be calculated.
-We leave the calculations of such examples to a sequel to the present paper.\\
+The reader interested in seeing the details of the calculation can consult \cite{tl,DK}, apply the above description of the invariants and work out the expansion of the invariants for the link $K'$ in Figure~\ref{VA1} .
+We will calculate such examples in the sequel to the present paper.\\